FrancisBanville/ms_interpreting_probabilities/README.md

 system, the objectives of the study, and the resources available to the researchers.
 In other words, these variables do not systematically need to be accounted for.
-For example, @Gravel2019BriElt analyzed local European trophic networks of willow-galling sawflies and their natural enemies, depicting binary interactions, all referenced in space and time, to infer probabilities of local interactions between co-occurring species.
+For example, @Gravel2019BriElt analyzed local European trophic networks of willow-galling sawflies and their natural enemies, all referenced in space and time, to infer probabilities of local interactions between co-occurring species.
 This was achieved by including temperature and precipitation as conditional variables in their models.
-In Box 2, we show the extent of variation among these local host-parasite networks.
+In Box 2, we reuse these data to show the extent of variation among these local host-parasite networks.
 We do so by measuring their dissimilarity with the regional network (metaweb aggregating all local interactions), both in terms of species composition and interactions.
 We build local probabilistic networks following @eq:local_meta, showing that insufficient local variation (high probability of local interaction